RobotLocomotion/drake/doc/_pages/bazel.md

   entire command.
 For example, running a test in ``dbg`` mode means that its prerequisite libraries are also compiled and linked in ``dbg`` mode.

+On Linux, OpenMP is enabled by default; to disable it, use `--config=without_openmp`.

 ## Running with Flags

 ### Example programs